 The center-radius form of the circle equation comes directly from the Distance Formula and the definition of a circle.
 If the center of a circle is the point (h, k) and the radius is length r, then every point (x, y) on the circle is distance r from the point (h, k).
 Plugging this information into the Distance Formula (using r for the distance between the points and the center), we get:

-The y2 term means the same thing as (y – 0)2, so the equation is really (x – 2)2 + (y – 0)2 = 52, and the center must be at (h, k) = (2, 0).
-Clearly, the radius is r = 5.
+The y2 term in the equation means the same thing as (y − 0)2, so the equation is really the following:

-It can be very helpful to rotate your paper when you do your drawing, so as to end up with a circle that looks fairly round.
+Hint: It can be very helpful to rotate your paper when you do your drawing, so as to end up with a circle that looks fairly round.